- What are the Madison Mallards office hours?

 - If the game is shortened due to rain, the Mallards staff will attempt to contact all Suite and Rooftop parties prior to them leaving the park that night.

-Mallards single game tickets will go on sale in the Spring of 2017.
-The exact time and date will be announced at a later date.
-If you are interested in group packages please call the Mallards office at 608-246-4277 or email email@example.com.
+Mallards single game tickets will go on sale on April 29, 2017 at 9:00 am.
+If you are interested in group packages please call the Mallards office at 608-246-4277 or email firstname.lastname@example.org.

 The Madison Mallards offer several seating and group options at the ballpark.
 Whether it's a company outing of 2,000 people or a family of four we have the perfect seat options for you.
-For larger groups of 20 or more, contact the Mallards Ticket Office at (608) 246-4277 or firstname.lastname@example.org.
-Single game tickets for the Mallards will go on sale in Spring 2017.
+For larger groups of 20 or more, contact the Mallards Ticket Office at (608) 246-4277 or email@example.com.
+Single game tickets for the Mallards will go on sale on April 29, 2017 at 9:00 am.

 Tickets left at will call for any event during the summer can be picked up anytime during the standard Mallards Ticket Office hours.
 For large orders, please call ahead and we'll have your tickets pre-printed for you when you arrive.